 The beautiful fabrics are largely associated with African culture because of their tribal patterns, symbols, and motifs.

-Kitenge fabric is well loved worldwide because the bright colours help to make people feel instantly happier and uplifted.
-It is fun to wear the cheerful fabrics just as they are or when transformed into traditional and modern African print clothing.
+Kitenge fabric is well-loved worldwide because the bright colours help to make people feel instantly happier and uplifted.
+It is fun to wear these cheerful fabrics just as they are or when transformed into traditional and modern African print clothing.

-Kitenge’s African print clothing dazzling the catwalk at Afro Fest
+Kitenge’s African print clothing dazzling the catwalk at Afro Fest, Bristol, UK